tmuxinator/tmuxinator/README.md

   - logs: tail -f logs/development.log
 ```

-If you want to have your own default config, place it into `$HOME/.tmuxinator/default.yml`

 ## Windows

 The windows option allows the specfication of any number of tmux windows.
 Each window is denoted by a YAML array entry, followed by a name